-The Tercentenary celebrations reached their peak on 31 October, when more than 4,400 brethren attended an especial meeting of the Grand Lodge at London’s Royal Albert Hall.
-In addition to brethren from overseas Districts, there were more than 130 Grand Masters from all parts of the world – the largest gathering of Grand Masters ever to have been held.
+The Tercentenary celebrations reached their peak on 31 October, when more than 4,000 brethren attended an especial meeting of the Grand Lodge at London’s Royal Albert Hall

-Those able to get tickets for the Royal Albert Hall will long remember this special event.
 Proceedings began when Grand Lodge was opened and called off in a side room.
-Following the fanfare, the Grand Master entered the Queen’s Box to huge applause, accompanied by HRH Prince Michael of Kent.
+Following the fanfare, the Grand Master took his place in the Queen’s Box to huge applause, accompanied by HRH Prince Michael of Kent.
 The visiting Grand Masters were then introduced, while their location and Grand Lodge seals were gradually added to a map of the world projected on two large screens.

 As it was an especial meeting, there was no formal business, and entertainment was provided by actors Sir Derek Jacobi, Samantha Bond and Sanjeev Bhaskar, with screen projections exemplifying the principles, tenets and values of Freemasonry.
-The performance gave insight into Freemasonry’s history over the last 300 years with reference to the famous men who have graced it with their presence.
+The play gave insight into Freemasonry’s history over the last 300 years with reference to the famous men who have graced it with their presence.
 Those who organised this memorable performance deserve great thanks.

-At the end of the evening, the Grand Master was processed onto the stage.
-The Deputy Grand Master read out a message of loyal greeting sent to Her Majesty The Queen, and the response received.
-With the assistance of the Grand Chaplain, the replica of Sir John Soane’s Ark of the Masonic Covenant was dedicated.
 The Pro Grand Master congratulated the Grand Master on his 50th anniversary in that role and thanked him for his service.
 In response, the brethren rose and gave the Grand Master a prolonged standing ovation.
 He was clearly touched.
 The Grand Master was then processed out of Royal Albert Hall with his Grand Officers.